 Don’t presume other people are going to respect the fact that people are trying to sleep

 People can be oblivious asshats, particularly when travelling.

 One lady drifted over at about two in the morning, dragging her suitcase loudly behind her and yabbering away on her mobile phone.

 I felt a pretty violent rage towards her and tried to move on by focusing on my happy place, until the feeling passed.
 (It didn’t.
 I just fell back asleep.)

 Don’t forget to explore the entire terminal

-This was where I made my fundamental mistake.
+This was where I made a fundamental error.